Christmas in Harlem: Background and production

-"Christmas in Harlem" was produced by Hit-Boy, a producer signed to West's label GOOD Music.
-Going into detail about how his connections with West began and how the track's beat ended up with West, Hit-Boy explained: "My boy Dala Roc hooked me up with Kanye’s cousin, Ricky, [...]
-This was around the time when he started working on My Beautiful Dark Twisted Fantasy.
-I just kept sending him beats to try and get one on there.
-Then, on the night of Kanye's New York release party, Ricky called saying Kanye wanted to use one of my beats for a Christmas song."
+Composition

 The song contains samples of two songs by soul musician Marvin Gaye: "Ain't Nothing Like the Real Thing" and "Mercy Mercy Me (The Ecology)", the former being a collaboration with soul singer Tammi Terrell.
-It also contains samples of "Strawberry Letter 23", originally written and performed by singer-songwriter Shuggie Otis.
+It also contains samples of "Strawberry Letter 23", originally written and performed by singer-songwriter Shuggie Otis, and the gospel-funk track "Papa Was Too" by Joe Tex.
 Both Gaye and Otis are given songwriting credits on "Christmas in Harlem" for use of the samples.

+"Christmas in Harlem" relies on a gentle piano melody and a playful mood based on the Christmas spirit throughout the song, with a hook from Teyana Taylor.
+While featuring themes based on family, gifts, last-minute shopping, and the Macy's Thanksgiving Day Parade, "Christmas in Harlem" features references based on drugs and luxury, as well as braggadocio from West, with lines including "The streets lit up, it feels like Christmas officially/Told her that, 'You're the star at the top of the Christmas tree."

+West opens the track with a sexual nature, saying that his date's "got a gift for me that ain't for the kids to see."
+West also used the phrase "hot chocolate" as a sexual innuendo.
+The longer version features cocaine-themed punchlines from Pusha T, Vado's braggadocious lines about his cars and jewelry, Jim Jones remembering when he "couldn't play Santa Claus", and Cam'ron referencing Judaism and wishing his lawyers a "Happy Hanukkah" On the shorter version, Cyhi the Prince raps from Santa's perspective.

+Leak and release

 Before its official release, the track first leaked to the Internet on December 15, 2010.
-"Christmas in Harlem" was later released as a part of West's free music giveaway series GOOD Fridays.
-The version of "Christmas in Harlem" released as a part of GOOD Fridays featured additional contributions from rappers Cam'ron, Jim Jones, Vado, Pusha T and Big Sean as well as R&B singer Musiq Soulchild.
-The version of the track only featuring contributions from West, CyHi the Prynce and Teyana Taylor was later released as a single to the iTunes Store on December 17, 2010.
+This version of "Christmas in Harlem" released as a part of GOOD Fridays featured additional contributions from rappers Cam'ron, Jim Jones, Vado, Pusha T, and Big Sean, as well as R&B singer Musiq Soulchild.
+On the same day, West tweeted that he would release this version soon.
+However, the shorter version of the track, featuring contributions from West, Cyhi the Prynce, and Teyana Taylor, was later released as a single to the iTunes Store on December 17, though Roc-A-Fella and Def Jam.
+It was the final release of the initial GOOD Fridays series.